-Oral capsules: Due to the risk of esophagitis and esophageal ulcer, it is important to ensure compliance with administration guidance (see Sections 4.2 Dosage and Method of Administration and 4.8 Undesirable Effects).
+Oral capsules: Due to the risk of oesophagitis and oesophageal ulcer, it is important to ensure compliance with administration guidance (see Sections 4.2 and 4.8).

-4.5 Interaction with Other Medicinal Products and Other Forms of Interaction
+4.5.
+Interaction with other medicinal products and other forms of interaction

 Clindamycin has been shown to have neuromuscular blocking properties that may enhance the action of other neuromuscular blocking agents.
 Therefore, it should be used with caution in patients receiving such agents.